Bellarine Peninsula: History

-The area of Geelong and the Bellarine Peninsula was originally occupied by Indigenous Australian clans of the Wathaurong nation, prior to European settlement in the early 19th century.
-This area was a favorite and extensive camping place for the Wathaurong people.
-One Wathaurong name for the area is 'Balla-wein' which refers to 'balla' meaning 'elbow' or 'reclining at the elbow'.
-The convict William Buckley escaped from the Sullivan Bay settlement in 1803, and lived among the Wathaurong people for 32 years on the Bellarine Peninsula.
+The area of Geelong and the Bellarine Peninsula was originally occupied by Indigenous Australian clans of the Wadawurrung nation, prior to European settlement in the early 19th century.
+This area was a favourite and extensive camping place for the Wadawurrung people.
+One Wadawurrung name for the area is 'Balla-wein' which refers to 'balla' meaning 'elbow' or 'reclining at the elbow'.
+The convict William Buckley escaped from the Sullivan Bay settlement in 1803, and lived among the Wadawurrung people for 32 years on the Bellarine Peninsula.
 In 1835, John Batman used Indented Head as his base camp, leaving behind several employees whilst he returned to Tasmania (then known as Van Diemen's Land) for more supplies and his family.
 In this same year, Buckley surrendered to the party led by John Helder Wedge and was later pardoned by Lieutenant-Governor Sir George Arthur, and subsequently given the position of interpreter to the natives.

-By the 1850s the peninsula was known as ‘the granary of the colony’ and Portarlington became a major player in the wheat industry.
+By the 1850s, the peninsula was known as ‘the granary of the colony’ and Portarlington became a major player in the wheat industry.
 Transport was by sea on Port Phillip Bay due to the poor roads.
-By the 1870s excursion traffic to the peninsula commenced, with tourists travelling from Melbourne by paddle steamers to enjoy fishing and swimming by the bay, with the coastal towns being major holiday resorts.
-In 1879 one of the first branch railways was built in Victoria, from South Geelong station to Drysdale and Queenscliff.
+By the 1870s, excursion traffic to the peninsula commenced, with tourists travelling from Melbourne by paddle steamers to enjoy fishing and swimming by the bay, with the coastal towns being major holiday resorts.
+In 1879, one of the first branch railways was built in Victoria, from South Geelong station to Drysdale and Queenscliff.
 Encouraging the growth in agricultural production and leading to the decline in the bay steamer traffic to towns along the way, the line did not close until 1976.

-In recent years with improved roads the peninsula has become popular with people employed in Geelong, with population growth in towns such as Leopold, Drysdale and Ocean Grove.
+In recent years, with improved roads, the peninsula has become popular with people employed in Geelong, with population growth in towns such as Leopold, Drysdale and Ocean Grove.
 The Seachange demographic phenomenon has also led to increased growth.
 Ironically, the Australian TV series SeaChange was filmed at various locations on the peninsula, particularly at Barwon Heads, which helped promote tourism on the peninsula.
 The peninsula is showing signs of environmental consciousness and attitudes towards sustainability, much the same as the Mornington Peninsula.